joshuarichard/containers/README.md

 Misc docker containers for fun

 # building/usage
-just git clone, and docker build
+just git clone and docker build

-# lein
+# overtone
-lein container for messing around w/ lein
+container with overtone and lein for messing around w/ sounds